State-specific protein-ligand complex structure prediction with a multi-scale deep generative model

-As only linear layers and vector scaling operations are used to update the vector representations $\mathbf{f}_\mathrm{v}$, $\mathrm{LocalUpdateUsingChannelWiseGating}$ is $\mathrm{E(3)}$-equivariant.
+As only linear layers and vector scaling operations are used to update the vector representations $\mathbf{f}_\mathrm{v}$, \eqref{alg:LocalUpdateUsingChannelWiseGating} is $\mathrm{E(3)}$-equivariant.

-Since the third row of $\mathbf{R}$ is a pseudovector as described in $\mathrm{rigidFrom3Points}$, the determinant of the rotation matrix $\mathbf{R}$ is unchanged under parity inversion transformations $i : \mathbf{x}\mapsto-\mathbf{x}$ and thus the intermediate quantity $\mathbf{f}_\mathrm{vloc}$ is $\mathrm{SE(3)}$-invariant but in general \textbf{not} invariant under parity inversion $i$.
-This property ensures that ESDM can learn the correct chiral symmetry breaking behaviors in molecular 3D conformation distributions.
+Since the third row of $\mathbf{R}$ is a pseudovector as described in $\mathrm{rigidFrom3Points}$, the determinant of the rotation matrix $\mathbf{R}$ is unchanged under parity inversion transformations $i: \mathbf{x}\mapsto-\mathbf{x}$ and thus the intermediate quantity $\mathbf{f}_\mathrm{vloc}$ is $\mathrm{SE(3)}$-invariant but in general \textbf{not invariant} under parity inversion $i$.
+This property ensures that ESDM-predicted coordinates can capture the correct chiral symmetry-breaking behaviors in molecular 3D conformation distributions.